 Another reason why cheaper cameras have become so good in recent years is that many manufacturers keep their older models on the market for quite a while.
 This means that consumers can pick up an absolute bargain if they're not too worried about having the newest camera on the market.
-We particularly like Sony for this, as its A6XXX mirrorless camera range and RX100 compact camera range have large back catalogues of cameras that are still pretty easy to find – and at some fantastic prices too.

-Read more: The best camera for kids
+Read more: The best camera for beginners

 It's worth noting that as camera prices fluctuate, you may find a camera on our list that creeps a little over budget (or plunges far below!).
 However, every camera model on this list has been chosen because it balances fantastic features with an affordable price point, so we will definitely get you in the right ballpark.

-Cameras aren't a one-size-fits-all product, so the best camera under $500 for you will depend on what you want to use it for.
+Cameras aren't a one-size-fits-all product, so the best camera under AU$1,000 for you will depend on what you want to use it for.
 However, each of the following models are all standout products in their respective categories, so you'll be sure to find something that suits your needs.

-Best cameras under $500
+Best cameras under AU$1,000